ModelW/directory/doc/source/prerequisites.md

 ## Development tools

 You need obviously to have a bunch of development tools installed on your system.
-The following list is not exhaustive but it should give you a good idea of what you need:
+The following list is not exhaustive, but it should give you a good idea of what you need:

 ```bash